BatyLeo/InferOpt-CERMICS2022/README.md

 # InferOpt presentation and warcraft tutorial

+You need to have Julia 1.7 or higher installed in order to run the notebook tutorial.

 ## Get started

 1) Before running the notebook, please unzip the dataset in the same folder as the repository.